xfathurrahman/r3f-vite-starter/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **React Three Fiber**: A React renderer for Three.js.
 - **Vite**: A fast build tool and development server.
+- **Vite-PWA**: Generate assets for Progressive Web Apps.
-- **TypeScript**: A strongly typed programming language that builds on JavaScript.
+- **TypeScript - SWC**: A strongly typed programming language that builds on JavaScript.
 - **Tailwind CSS**: A utility-first CSS framework.
 - **ESLint**: A tool for identifying and fixing problems in JavaScript code.